stadie/btt_tft35spi_rpi/README.md

 ```
 On the CB1 spi0-0 is reserved for CAN with the Manta, so it might be useful to set it up as well.

-- to get console output, append to line in /boot/cmdline.txt after "rootwait":
+- to get console output, append to line in /boot/cmdline.txt or on bookworm and higher /boot/firmware/cmdline.txt after "rootwait":
 ```
  fbcon=map:10 fbcon=font:8x8 logo.nologo
 ```